YangHong92/Fraud-Transaction-Detection/readme.md

     - Log-transform skewed features
     - Use K-means to assign cluster for each transaction
     - Include PCA first 3 components as it shows hyperplane separable for fraud and non-fraud transactions
-    - Visualize ROC curve, PR curve and feature importance
+- Visualize the ROC curve, PR curve and feature importance for trained models
+- Applied Model Stacking
+- Applied Model Cascading

 ## Steps:
 1. Train test split (Stratified sampling)